Get the best possible viewability results by following these best practices for your website and content.

-Latency is caused from a number of issues, one of which is passbacks.
+Latency is caused by a number of issues, one of which is passbacks.
 The reduction of latency from passbacks increases viewability.
 The elimination of passbacks improves viewability metrics.

 This can drastically increase the viewability of your video inventory, because when a video loads faster, viewers are less likely to leave before the video starts playing.

-Optimize for speed and responsiveness: Ads load faster and have better viewability rates on speedy and responsive sites and apps.
+- Optimize for speed and responsiveness: Ads load faster and have better viewability rates on speedy and responsive sites and apps.
 This can be particularly important in emerging markets with slower connection speeds.
-Sites and apps can be optimized with these three tips:

-Explore lazy loading for article pages, which means waiting to load the video and serve an ad until someone scrolls down further on your page.
-Infinite scroll is also a form of lazy loading, is when the browser scroll bar keeps scrolling but never reaches the bottom of the page, which causes the page to grow with additional content.
+- Explore lazy loading for article pages, which means waiting to load the video and serve an ad until someone scrolls down further on your page.
+Infinite scroll, a form of lazy loading, is when the browser scroll bar keeps scrolling but never reaches the bottom of the page, which causes the page to grow with additional content.
 Lazy loading can increase the speed of your site, reduce load time and latency, and improve viewability of your video ads.

-Also known as Smart Loading, means serving ads only when it’s necessary.
-For example, serving an ad towards the bottom of the page only when a user scrolls down the page.
-Lazy loading enables pages to load faster, reducing latency and CPU consumption.
+Also known as Smart Loading, it means serving ads only when necessary.
+This includes serving an ad towards the bottom of the page only when a user scrolls to the ad's section.
+Lazy loading lets pages load faster, and reduces latency and CPU consumption.

-We recommend using the GPT code sample as an implementation guideline, since other forms of implementation might trigger multiple ad requests that don’t lead to a rendered creative in the browser (which will further reduce your viewability metrics).
+We recommend using Google Publisher Tag, since other forms of implementation might trigger multiple ad requests that don’t lead to a rendered creative in the browser (which will further reduce your viewability metrics).